-SEVEN-CARD STUD
+8-SEVEN-CARD STUD

-- open for the forced bet, or open for a full bet.
-(In tournament play, if a downcard is dealt faceup, a misdeal is called.) - 6.
-If you are not present at the table when it is your turn to act on your hand, you forfeit your ante and your forced bet, if any.
-If you have not returned to the table in time to act, the hand will be killed when the betting reaches your seat. - 7.
-If a hand is folded when there is no wager, that seat will continue to receive cards until the hand is killed as a result of a bet. - 8.
-If you are all in for the ante and have the lowcard, the player to your left acts first.
-That player may fold, open for the forced bet, or open for a full bet. - 9.
-If the wrong person is designated as low and that person bets, the action will be corrected to the true lowcard if the next player has not yet acted.
-The incorrect lowcard takes back the wager and the true lowcard must bet.
-If the next hand has acted after the incorrect lowcard wager, the wager stands, action continues from there, and the true lowcard has no obligations. - 10.
-If you pick up your upcards without calling when facing a wager, this is a fold and your hand is dead.
+- 7. In all fixed-limit games, when an open pair is showing on fourth street (second upcard), any player has the option of betting either the lower or the upper limit.
+For example: In a \$5-\$10 game, if you have a pair showing and are the high hand, you may bet either \$5 or \$10.
+If you bet \$5, any player then has the option to call \$5, raise \$5, or raise \$10.
+If a \$10 raise is made, then all other raises must be in increments of \$10.
+If the player high with the open pair on fourth street checks, then subsequent players have the same options that were given to the player who was high. - 8.
+If you are not present at the table when it is your turn to act, you forfeit your ante and your forced bet, if any.
+If you have not returned to the table in time to act, the hand will be killed when the betting reaches your seat.
+(In tournament play, the dealer is instructed to kill the hand of any absent player as soon as everyone has received their entire starting hand.) - 9.
+If a hand is folded when there is no wager, that seat will continue to receive cards until the hand is killed as a result of a bet (so the fold does not affect who gets the cards to come). - 10.
+When facing a wager, picking up your upcards without calling is a fold.
 This act has no significance at the showdown because betting is over; the hand is live until discarded. - 11.
-A card dealt off the table must play and it is treated as an exposed card. - 12.
-Dealers should not announce possible straights or flushes. - 13.
+A card dealt off the table is treated as an exposed card. - 12.
+The dealer announces the lowcard, the high hand, all raises, and all pairs.
+Dealers do not announce possible straights or flushes (except for specified low-stakes games). - 13.
 If the dealer burns two cards for one round or fails to burn a card, the cards will be corrected, if at all possible, to their proper positions.
 If this should happen on a final downcard, and either a card intermingles with a player's other holecards or a player looks at the card, the player must accept that card. - 14.
 If the dealer burns and deals one or more cards before a round of betting has been completed, the card(s) must be eliminated from play.
 After the betting for that round is completed, an additional card for each remaining player still active in the hand is also eliminated from play (to later deal the same cards to the players who would have received them without the error).
 After that round of betting has concluded, the dealer burns a card and play resumes.
 The removed cards are held off to the side in the event the dealer runs out of cards.
 If the prematurely dealt card is the final downcard and has been looked at or intermingled with the player's other holecards, the player must keep the card, and on sixth street betting may not bet or raise (because the player now has all seven cards).

-SEVEN-CARD STUD
+8-SEVEN-CARD STUD